 Voltaire was born François-Marie Arouet in Paris in 1694.
 He was raised with a Jesuit education (Latin, theology, rhetoric, and so on) but he quickly became a thorn in the side of the French establishment.
 He was a brilliant student who wrote extensively about the lavish corruption of 18th century French society.
 His blistering satires … Continue reading Who Is Voltaire?

 Recently I re-worked my way through all forty-eight propositions of Book I of Euclid's Elements.
-In the book, Euclid offers a captivating introduction to classical geometry, which straddles the world of perfect abstraction on the one hand, yet also Euclidean geometry relies upon certain principles of the physical world around us.
+In the book, Euclid offers a captivating introduction to classical geometry, which straddles the world of perfect abstraction on the one hand, yet it also relies upon certain physical principles found in the world around us.
 For example, in some … Continue reading Working Through Book I of Euclid’s Elements

 At the outset of Euclid's Elements he offers twenty-three definitions, five postulates, and five common notions (sometimes translated as "axioms").
 Of the five postulates, the fifth is the most troubling.
 It is known as the Parallel Postulate.
 The word postulate can be roughly translated to mean "request," "question," or "hypothesis" (postulat in Latin means "asked"). … Continue reading On The Puzzling History of Euclid’s Fifth Postulate